ppamorim/PrismView/README.md

     See the License for the specific language governing permissions and limitations under the License.

+Your bridge isn't important to me, you too.

 [3]: https://github.com/ppamorim/
 [4]: https://github.com/ppamorim/Dragger
 [5]: https://github.com/JakeWharton/butterknife